LeviSamuelEvans/data-driven-reweighting/README.md

 ```
 The bins of the distribution in the newly defined orthogonal region used in the re-weighting procedure, that is performed bin-by-bin, are selected based on the following conditions :

-. each bin should contain at least  events
+- each bin should contain 750 events
-. each bin should be at least  GeV wide
+- each bin should be at least 40 GeV wide

 -----------------------------------